timshannon/ironsmith/README.md

 4. Script to build the release file
 5. Path to the release file
 6. Script to set release name / version
-	* If script doesn't return a unique name, ironsmith will append a timestamp

 Projects will be defined in a project.json file for now.
 I may add a web interface later.